-A Google AdWords remarketing campaign revolves around the audience you build by tagging your website pages.
+A Google Ads remarketing campaign revolves around the audience you build by tagging your website pages.
 The website pages you decide to tag should depend on your marketing objectives in order to build a highly qualified audience base.
 For example, if you wish to increase leads by 20% in a month’s time, you should tag your best performing lead generation pages.
 If you wish to increase sales, tag best performing product pages.

 #2 Fragmenting Ad Campaigns

 Site visitors are not a homogeneous group –they have different wants, behave differently and take different actions while they are on a website.
-Instead of creating a single generic remarketing campaign, AdWords remarketing professionals fragment campaigns to target audiences in different ways.
+Instead of creating a single generic remarketing campaign, Google Ads remarketing professionals fragment campaigns to target audiences in different ways.
 Each campaign can have a separate call-to-action, different tone of messaging and niche ad copy that is most likely to appeal to a particular audience group.

 #3 Optimizing Ad Size

 You have no control over the websites your bounced traffic will visit – all you can do is let your remarketing ads follow them wherever they go.
 Different networks support different ad sizes and you can very easily lose a lead if you are using an incompatible ad size.
-Google AdWords remarketing services providers overcome this by developing ad creative for all possible network sizes so that ads show up wherever a site visitor goes to.
+Google Ads remarketing services providers overcome this by developing ad creative for all possible network sizes so that ads show up wherever a site visitor goes to.

 #4 Different Strategies for Different Quality Leads

 For high value leads such as shopping cart abandons or site visitors who have downloaded e-books, you should bid more to stay on top of their minds and entice them to complete a sales or conversion process.
 Alternately, experienced Google remarketing services providers may suggest spending less on early stage visitors and targeting them with soft campaigns to encourage them to move a step further along the sales funnel.